10 Tips for Eating Healthy on a Road Trip

 1. Plan Your Road Trip Meals and Snacks

 Inevitably, no matter how much I swore I’d avoid junk food, I’d find myself at a middle-of-nowhere service plaza with only one fast food restaurant to choose from, ordering the kind of foods I said I wouldn’t.
-By the end of a long road trip, I’d have a migraine, stomachache and feel exhausted.
+By the end of a long trip, I’d have a migraine, stomachache and feel exhausted.

 Once I started bringing my own food and snacks on trips, I felt noticeably better.
 My energy was good, I was less hungry and I didn’t have to resort to eating the kind of unhealthy meals I’d never eat at home.